Employees favor work-from-home to fight gas prices

 Inflation is America’s No. 1 concern.
 The price of gas is the most symbolic number for the rising costs of goods in the country.
 The national average price of gas in the U.S. surpassed $5 per gallon for the first time on June 9, according to Gas Buddy.

-American workers, who got used to working from home during the COVID-19 pandemic, now see remote work as a partial solution to blunt the impact of high gas prices.
+American workers, who got used to work-from-home during the COVID-19 pandemic, now see remote work as a partial solution to blunt the impact of high gas prices.
 Eighty-six percent of voters favor their company allowing them to work from home to save money on gas, according to the NewsNation poll.

 Overall, 63% of Americans favor a government policy mandating employers have a work-from-home option.
 This number varies depending on political affiliation, though the idea is popular no matter what party you prefer: